israelrmartinez/INFO-370-ps01/README.md

 # INFO-370-ps01

-To review work, please download the .html file and open it in a browser.
+To review work, open the .ipynb file.